Backend · Python

 Architecture & Design Choices

 There are two ingestion pipelines.
-The stored one persists jobs from sources that allow it — Greenhouse and Lever.
+The stored one persists jobs from sources that allow it — Greenhouse, Lever, company career pages, and generic HTML scrapes.
 The ephemeral one runs at query time, caches results in memory with a short TTL, and never writes to disk.
 The split exists because one of the sources I wanted to use is a job aggregator whose terms of service don't allow storing scraped data.
 Splitting lets me use it legally.
 Both paths share the same fetcher, normalizer, embedding, and ranking code underneath.

 I designed the system around a ~$5/month budget.
 There's no runtime meter enforcing it — the budget shows up in the weight choices.
 Scoring every job with an LLM was off the table, so the ranking pipeline leans on deterministic rules: skill coverage (25%), title match (15%), seniority distance (10%), location fit (10%).
 Those rules cost nothing to run.
 60% of the final score comes from them, and only the remaining 40% semantic-similarity portion actually touches an embedding.
 That weight split is what keeps the matcher cheap enough to run continuously instead of in occasional batches.